 learning_rate: step size initially set at [0.1]

-max_depth: which govern the training stumps on the depth level they could have.
+max_depth: which govern the training stumps on the depth level they could have and is initially set to 5.

 subsample: subsample ratio of the training instances. setting it to [0.5] means that XGBoost would randomly sample half of the training data prior to growing trees. and this will prevent overfitting.